PL2134/Journi-MAS/README.md

   - agent-course
 ---

-# Journi: Your AI Travel Companion
+# Journi: Your Multi-Agent AI Travel Companion

-Journi is an intelligent travel assistant that helps you plan and navigate your journeys with ease.
-Get vivid destination descriptions, local time information, weather forecasts, currency conversions, language translations, and visa requirement details—all in one place.
+Journi is an intelligent multi-agent travel assistant that helps you plan and navigate your journeys with ease.
+Get vivid destination descriptions, accommodation recommendations, local time information, weather forecasts, currency conversions, language translations, and visa requirement details—all in one place.

 ## Features

 - **Destination Descriptions**: Experience rich textual portrayals of travel destinations that bring locations to life
+- **Real Accommodation Search**: Search for available accommodations with filters for budget, style, and location
 - **Web Search**: Find up-to-date travel information from across the internet
 - **Local Time Checker**: Know the current time at any destination around the world
 - **Weather Forecasts**: Get detailed weather information with smart packing tips